manya-girdhar/manya-girdhar/README.md

 ## Hi, I'm Manya
 I am a second-year Artificial Intelligence student at The University of Manchester.
 I am also a moonshot thinker 🚀 and a proud woman in the tech industry 👩‍💻.
-I am striving to be a better software developer, a leader and most importantly a role model that would hopefully inspire others to go beyond their capabilities.✨
+I am striving to be a better software developer, a better leader and most importantly a better role model that would hopefully inspire others to go beyond their capabilities.✨

 🔭 My current interests include Neural Networks, Project Management and Quantum Computing.